AdityaGarg8/pve-edge-kernel-t2/README.md

 * Propose new patches and flavors for the project.
 * Contribute improvements to the documentation.
 * Provide feedback about how we can improve the project.

+## Donations

+I accept donations via Amazon Pay Gift Cards.
+I you wanna appreciate my work by donating, you can refer to [this link](https://wiki.t2linux.org/contribute/#support-our-maintainers) to donate me.